MelonKony/millmint/content/factbook/vekllei.md

 The Commonwealth is the site of the Atlantic Telephone & Telegraph Exchange, which services connections between the Americas and Europe.
 It has a sophisticated network of public phones available to persons with a Phone Card.
 Radio and television broadcasting are operated by the Ministry of the Commons via the Commonwealth Radio and Commonwealth Television companies, which contract regional service to local operators.

-The Commonwealth maintains the National Bulletin System, a form of networked electronic bulletin board that is able to be accessed from most libraries and schools across its republics.
+The Commonwealth maintains the National Bulletin System, a form of networked electronic bulletin board that is able to be accessed from most libraries and schools across its republics.<span class="tombstone">

 [^commonwealth]: Commonwealths are a historical nation-state indigenous to some [Constituents](/constituents/), and today distinguishes Vekllei from federalised or unitary states and emphasises their egalitarian values and shared future.
 [^name]: The *corcidi* is actually a combination of two poetic phrases, and is usually transliterated separately as *people of the sea, people of the stars*, though the meaning is the same.